-When Essex CV-9 arrived, it marked the beginning in American dominance in naval air power during the Second World War.
+When Essex CV-9 arrived, it marked the beginning of American dominance in naval air power during the Second World War.
 The lead ship of the Essex class, she was commissioned in December 1942.
-The ship and her sister vessels lay the foundations of the modern fleet.
-She launched her aircraft against the Japanese forces in several areas including the Marcus Island in 1943 and in Marshall Islands in 1944.
+The ship and her sister’s vessels lay the foundations of the modern fleet.
+She launched her aircraft against the Japanese forces in several areas including the Marcus Island in 1943 and in the Marshall Islands in 1944.
 She also served during the Korean War and the Cold War.
-Essex CV-9 was decommissioned in 1969, and was sold for scrap in 1975.
+Essex CV-9 was decommissioned in 1969 and was sold for scrap in 1975.

 There are seven ships of the Royal Navy that have been named Warspite since 1596.
 The two Warspite ships in the 20th century are the HMS Warspite (03) and the HMS Warspite (S103), with the former having the more illustrious stint.